 The construction phase of the current Affordable Housing Program is now complete.
 The project provided much needed rehabilitation work on 35 buildings within seven public housing developments in lower Manhattan, in order to preserve the affordability of units for current and future tenants.
 Rehabilitation work included façade improvements at Baruch Addition Houses and 45 Allen Street.
 These improvements will protect the exterior of the buildings from water infiltration and secure the integrity of the façade to preclude potentially unsafe conditions.
-Rehabilitation also included CCTV improvements at Gompers Houses and lighting improvements at Seward Park Extensions, Rafael Hernandez Houses, Vladeck I and Vladeck II Houses.
+Rehabilitation also included security system upgrades in the form of CCTV improvements at Gompers Houses and lighting improvements at Seward Park Extensions, Rafael Hernandez Houses, Vladeck I and Vladeck II Houses.
 Lighting improvements will improve safety and security for the residents of those properties.
-Approximately \$145,000 was drawn from HUD to make reimbursement payments to the New York City Department of Housing Preservation this quarter.
-LMDC awaits the submission of final reimbursement requests for these projects as we continue working with various New York City and State housing agencies to identify other affordable housing improvements or other projects that may be able to be funded by LMDC.
+Approximately \$1,565,000 was drawn from this activity to make reimbursement payments to the New York City Department of Housing Preservation this quarter.
+LMDC continues to work with various New York City and State housing agencies to identify other affordable housing improvements or other projects that may be able to be funded by LMDC.